-Who is at risk of having a baby with an NTD?
+Are you at risk for having a baby with an NTD?

-- Women who take certain anti-seizure medications.
-If you take medicine to prevent seizures, talk to your health care provider before you get pregnant about how the medicine may affect your pregnancy.
+- Taking certain anti-seizure medicines.
+Talk to your health care provider before you get pregnant about how the medicine may affect your pregnancy.

-- Women who are obese.
+- Obesity.
 Some studies show that being obese increases your risk for having a baby with an NTD.
+If you’re obese, you have an excess amount of body fat and your body mass index (BMI) is 30 or higher.
+To find out your BMI, go to cdc.gov/bmi.
 Talk to your provider about getting to a healthy weight before pregnancy.

 How can you help prevent NTDs in your baby?